-- It’s good for people who have trouble washing their often because of a physical reason.
+- It’s good for people who have trouble washing theirs often because of a physical reason.

 The CONS of using dry shampoo

-- The main con of using dry shampoo is that it really doesn’t clean the hair properly and remove all of the build up that you have in your hair.
-So therefore, as I said, it’s not a an adequate replacement It should just complement your regular wash routine.
+- The main con of using dry shampoo is that it really doesn’t clean the hair properly and remove all of the builds up that you have in your hair.
+So, therefore, as I said, it’s not an adequate replacement It should just complement your regular wash routine.